openfga/openfga/docs/caching.md

 3. [**List Objects Iterator Cache**](#list-objects-iterator-cache): Same as Check Iterator Cache, but used for List Objects requests.
 4. [**Cache Controller**](#cache-controller): Periodically invalidates cache entries in the background based on recent writes to the store.

+**NOTE:**

-Note: For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, caching is bypassed entirely.
+- For any request, if the `HIGHER_CONSISTENCY` consistency preference is specified, caching is bypassed entirely.

-## Cache Implementation

-OpenFGA uses the [Theine](https://github.com/Yiling-J/theine-go) library for in-memory caching:

-- **Eviction Policy**: Least Recently Used (LRU) with W-TinyLFU admission policy
-- **Thread Safety**: Fully concurrent with minimal locking
-- **Memory Efficiency**: Optimized memory layout and garbage collection friendly
-- **Performance**: High-performance cache operations with sub-microsecond latencies

-Note: Since the cache is in-memory, different replicas of the service do not share their caches.
+- The cache is in-memory, so different replicas of the service do not share their caches.
 Therefore, its effectiveness depends on the probability of repeated/similar requests hitting the same replica, which may depend on the model, tuple distribution, number of replicas, and the load balancing algorithm used.

 ## Understanding Cache Types